 Crofton Elementary School PTA, Inc. is a registered 501(c)(3) nonprofit association that prides itself on being a voice for our children, a relevant resource for families, educators and the community, and a strong advocate for public education.
 Membership in PTA is open to parents or legal guardians of a currently enrolled student at CES, or employees of CES, who want to be involved and make a difference for the education, health, and welfare of children and youth.

 The Executive Committee is comprised of current PTA Members.
-There are four (4) elected officers on the Committee, who are typically parents or guardians of students at our school, but may include CES teachers (see below).
+There are five (5) elected officers on the Committee, who are typically parents or guardians of students at our school, but may include CES teachers (see below).
 The officers are unpaid volunteers, who are passionate about the mission of PTA and the value it delivers to our school community.
 The bylaws allow for an officer to hold the same elected seat for three years, however they need to be reelected annually.
 The PTA can function without a vice-president, however all other seats must be filled.
-The four elected officers, with the Principal, Assistant Principal, Faculty Liaison and Committee Chairpersons make up the Board of Directors.
+The five elected officers, with the Principal, Assistant Principal, Faculty Liaison and Committee Chairpersons make up the Board of Directors.
 The Faculty Liaison is elected annually by his/her peers.
 Please see the Bylaws for more information.

 President – Megan Watson (firstname.lastname@example.org) The president is responsible to organize, plan and set priorities for the membership.
 The president leads the Board of Directors and collaborates with the membership, school administrators and educators to foster a diverse and inclusive environment for members, volunteers and leaders.
 Overall responsibilities include: